gedePakusadewa/4_weather_web_FE/PROGRESS.md

     - if user sign up, user can login but there is error in dashboard page
       - because new user does not have data in setting table that is used in dashboard

+### day 16
+- ~add login as guest in BE and FE~
+- update style login
+  - update font color for login and login as guest

 #### Day 15
 - listing bugs from production